 What Happens To Your Abs During Pregnancy?

-In the first trimester of pregnancy, you may begin to notice other changes to your belly asides the obvious baby bump.
-One of which is the appearance of the linea nigra, which is a dark vertical line between your pubic area and navel.
+In the first trimester of pregnancy, you may begin to notice other changes to your belly asides from the obvious baby bump.
+One of which is the appearance of the linea nigra, which is a dark vertical line between your pubic area and belly button.

 Interestingly, the linea nigra has always been there.
 However, it simply gets darker during pregnancy.

 Another notable change to your Abs during pregnancy is the appearance of an elevated ridge from your sternum (or breastbone) down to the middle of your belly.
 This is called the diastasis recti, and it is the gap between the left and right parts of your abdominal muscles.
 Medical studies have shown that 5 in 10 moms experience this change during pregnancy.

 Sometimes, the diastasis recti expands by a few centimeters as the baby develops, increasing tension in the abdominal region.
 Furthermore, women carrying multiple pregnancies tend to experience this change a lot more than moms with single pregnancies.